U.S. and NATO Allies complete Balkan Sentinel in Bulgaria

 |1

-This work, U.S. and NATO Allies complete Balkan Sentinel in Bulgaria [Image 6 of 6], by SPC Rayonne Bissant, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. and NATO Allies complete Balkan Sentinel in Bulgaria, by SPC Rayonne Bissant, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.